About Us

 Contract Research Services

-Functional Fluidics provides Contract Research Services to pharmaceutical, BioTech and Academic Research companies.
+Functional Fluidics provides contract research services to pharmaceutical, BioTech and academic research companies.
 We are well-positioned to address the needs of clients with large-scale validation studies and to provide insights into the individual patient-level response critical for development of personalized medical applications.

 Our suite of proprietary cell function assays can help validate assumptions or support clinical claims.
 If your organization is in the Pre-Clinical, Clinical or Post-Marketing research stage, you can benefit from our biomarkers and our expertise in defining Red Blood Cell Health.